fscarazzato/fscarazzato.github.io/_pages/about.md

 <br>

-&#x2022; &nbsp; <b> “Tariffs and Competition in the Electric Vehicle Charging Market”.
-With Lydia Dimitrakopoulou, Lukas Brunninger, and Klaus Gugler. </b>.
+&#x2022; &nbsp; <b> “Tariffs and Competition in the Electric Vehicle Charging Market” </b>, With Lydia Dimitrakopoulou, Lukas Brunninger, and Klaus Gugler.